 Section 44 of the Australian Constitution which sets out the legal framework under the rule of law that disqualifies a person from sitting in Parliament has led to the resignation of a number of Federal Parliamentarians in recent weeks.
 The Australia Constitution is the document that sets out the legal framework of the rule of law within the Commonwealth of Australia and any constitutional law issues, such as the citizenship of Parliamentarians, is adjudicated by the High Court.
 The government has referred a number of matters to the High Court for a decision on the eligibility of Parliamentarians, these are detailed in this article.
+On the 23rd of September 2017, after a fact finding hearing at the High Court, Professor Jeremy Gans from Melbourne University Law School wrote this update on the cases.

 Mr Robin Speed, the President of the Rule of Law Institute of Australia clarifies the rule of law in this article in the Australian and clearly states: